burningion/katacoda-tracing-datadog/distributed-tracing-datadog/step1.md

 `DD_API_KEY=<api key> docker-compose up`{{copy}}

-If you get a error like:
+If you get a error:

 `cannot send spans to agent:8126: [Errno -2] Name does not resolve`